-In the 1994 elections Hastings Banda was defeated by Elson Bakili Muluzi.
+In the 1994 elections Banda was defeated by Elson Bakili Muluzi.
 Muluzi proved just as corrupt as his predecessor and siphoned off millions from the sale of Malawi’s food reserves.
 Despite this Muluzi was re-elected in 1999 and tried to change the constitution to run a third time in 2004.
 He was frustrated by parliament, the courts and demonstrations in the street and was forced to stand aside, anointing Mutharika to replace him.
-Within 12 months Muluzi was apologising for his choice of successor and set himself to run again in 2009.
+Within 12 months Muluzi was apologising for his choice of successor and aimed to run in 2009.

-But an anti-corruption investigation into him in 2008 crippled his campaign and the country’s Electoral Commission and the courts combined to stop him from running again.
+But an anti-corruption investigation in 2008 crippled his campaign and the country’s Electoral Commission and the courts combined to stop him from running again.
 Mutharika was at the height of his powers having overseen an increase in agricultural production.
 But the subsidies Mutharika paid to lift harvests could not be sustained after Britain cut its aid budget.

 Joyce Banda was one of Mutharika’s earliest ministerial appointments.
 A single mother and refugee from a violent marriage, she ran several successful businesses before entering parliament in 2004.
 She proved her mettle rising to become Foreign Affairs minister after just two years in office.
 She was made deputy for the 2009 election but felt betrayed after Mutharika endorsed his brother as successor.